 The hold rate is the ratio between the demo booked and the demo attended.
 Increasing this percentage is necessary to actually increase your chances of converting leads as what good is a meeting booked if it is not attended?
 Your goal to increase the hold rate might look like this

 You can use top sales tools in the market like Zixflow to schedule meetings as it sends automated reminders to ensure that your clients attend the meeting.
+You can also check out our compiled list of best meeting schedulers.

 Social media presence is vital to have a strong community and increase your influence on the internet.